ChrisPalmerNZ/DRLND_p1_navigation/.ipynb_checkpoints/report-checkpoint.md

 This is known as a `greedy policy`.
 However, it should not focus on the earliest positive actions to the exclusion of any further explorations which might lead to more learning and even better actions - so the model must still explore new actions.
 This is described as the *exploration vs exploitation dilemma*.

 To enforce continued exploration the greedy policy is ameliorated by a factor that introduces a degree of randomness - thus ensuring new choices are made.
 However, as the model establishes for sure what are the best actions then this randomness should reduce or *decay*.
-The greek symbol `epsilon` **$ε$** is used to describe the adjustment factor, and the improved policy is known as an `epsilon greedy policy`.
+The greek symbol `epsilon` **ε** is used to describe the adjustment factor, and the improved policy is known as an `epsilon greedy policy`.
 It has a starting rate for the amount of random choice, a decay rate to gradually decrease the randomness, and a finishing rate.

 ### The Q-Learning algorithm